 My mother worked between her two communities to bring them together, never to divide them.
 A teacher for 28 years, a friend of the Hart Public Library, a school board president, a picket line marcher and countless quiet causes were her activism.

 Let your 2020 poetry submissions to the Joan Ramseyer Memorial Poetry Contest celebrate community, applaud activism, defy tyranny, brave oppression, or notice goodness flourishing in a field of evil.

 The winning poem(s) must move the soul in a memorable and accessible way.
-Say something beautiful, important, joyful.
+Say something profound, connecting, inclusive, or kind.

 Ways to find the inspiration to win:

 2. Listen thoughtfully to someone across the political aisle.